GRAVE LOCATION - Block I Lot 15A Grave 4

 right next to the stone of John W. Cozzens

-STONE SAYS Mother, LDS
+STONE SAYS Mother, LDSEllen Blanche Kimball Cozzens

 Born 26 Dec 1882, Meadowville, Rich, Utah